saurabbh14/compiler_inquisitive/Readme.md

 # Few words ...
 Designing a programming language is a fascinating process.
-In the age of OOP dominated programming world, existence of high-level APIs bypasses the need to interact with low-level intricacies.
-However, how these programming languages are programmed, is to me a mystery.
+In the world of high-level APIs the need to interact with low-level intricacies has reduced.
+However, understanding low-level details remains important for performance optimization, debugging, and systems programming.
+To go even further down, "how these programming languages are themselves programmed", that is a complete mystery to me.
 Basically I lacked the understanding of compiler/interpreter design.
 So, I started to dig into the topic and what I found that although building a production-level compiler is very complicated (not an easy task at all!
 Much respect!),